awsdocs/amazon-s3-userguide/doc_source/download-objects.md

 ## Using the S3 console<a name="download-objects-console"></a>

-This section explains how to use the Amazon S3 console to download objects from an S3 bucket\.
+This section explains how to use the Amazon S3 console to download an object from an S3 bucket\.

-Data transfer fees apply when you download objects\.
-For information about Amazon S3 features, and pricing, see [Amazon S3](https://aws.amazon.com/s3/)\.

-**Important**
-If an object key name consists of a single period \(\.\), or two periods \(\.\.\), you can’t download the object using the Amazon S3 console\.
-To download an object with a key name of “\.” or “\.\.”, you must use the AWS CLI, AWS SDKs, or REST API\.
-For more information about naming objects, see [Object key naming guidelines](object-keys.md#object-key-guidelines)\.
+**Note**
+You can only download one object at a time\.

 **To download an object from an S3 bucket**